enasequence/read_docs/tools_02.md

 ## Validation Reports

 A summary output is shown on the console at the end of execution.
-This summary allows you to quickly seeif there were any errors in your files.
+This summary allows you to quickly see if there were any errors in your files.
 Full error reports are written to text files.

 Validation messages have three severities: